royeradames/web-sprint-challenge-advanced-css-and-intro-js/README.md

 - [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
 - [ ] Add your team lead as a reviewer on the pull-request
 - [ ] Your team lead will count the project as complete by merging the branch back into master

+Extra questions by Brit Hemming:
+1. How would you describe acessibility on the web to someone new to programming?
+Making websites useable for everybody
+2. Talk about 3 different things you can do to ensure your website is accessible alt tags that describe the content of the images semantic html big hit boxes for things that can be clicked on

+3. How would you explain the concept of a variable to someone new to programming? variable are like 'x' in algebra

+4. What is the purpose of using functions in code? make code reusable